RenaudAbaj/RenaudAbaj.github.io/howtodqx/README.md

 ## Next step

+>/!\IMPORTANT/!\ Do not try one of the streamming versions (3DS, mobile, browser) before activating your trial for Windows, because it will prevent you from activating the trial for the Windows version.
+That being said, I don't recommand the streaming version at all, as it's not free, and it doesn't play well.

 >[Click here if you want to play on Windows](windows)

 >[Click here if you want to play on Switch](switch?id=creating-a-japanese-nintendo-account)